seancoyne/sitemon/README.md

 # Site Monitor

 Monitors a URL.
-If anything other than a 200 or 301 is returned a command is executed.
+If unavailable a command is executed.

 ## Options